-AG 32 Internship v1-4 units
+AG 32 Internship v1-4 units 60-300 laboratory hours

 On-the-job training that coordinates individual career goals with placement at the job site.
 A maximum of 4 semester units may be earned.
 Students enrolling in this class are not eligible for work experience classes or other Internship classes during the same semester.
 (Students receive credit for on-the-job work- volunteer 60 hour/unit, paid 75 hours /unit.)
 Grades are P/NP.